stenslae/Portfolio/README.md

 # Emma Stensland's Portfolio

 Welcome to my GitHub!
-I'm Emma, an Electrical Engineering student with a love for problem-solving.
 Here, you'll find a variety of my favorite projects that I have done.

 ---